yui/yeti/README.md

  - Recursively starting in the directory you start Yeti
  - In your home folder

-Here is an example `.yeti.json` for the YUI project, which is placed in the repositiory root:
+Here is an example `.yeti.json` for the YUI project, which is placed in the repository root:

     {
         "hub": "http://test.yeti.cx/",